JunMa11/COVID-19-CT-Seg-Benchmark/README.md

 ```
 @article{COVID-19-SegBenchmark,
   title={Towards Efficient COVID-19 CT Annotation: A Benchmark for Lung and Infection Segmentation},
-  author={Ma Jun and Wang Yixin and An Xingle and Ge Cheng and Yu Ziqi and Chen Jianan and Zhu Qiongjie and Dong Guoqiang and He Jian and He Zhiqiang and Ni Ziwei and Yang Xiaoping},
+  author={Ma, Jun and Wang, Yixin and An, Xingle and Ge, Cheng and Yu, Ziqi and Chen, Jianan and Zhu, Qiongjie and Dong, Guoqiang and He, Jian and He, Zhiqiang and Ni, Ziwei and Yang, Xiaoping},
   journal={arXiv preprint arXiv:2004.12537},
   year={2020}
 }